A topic from the subject of Synthesis in Chemistry.

 1. In a round-bottomed flask, dissolve salicylic acid in acetic anhydride.

-3. Attach a condenser to the flask and heat the mixture in an ice bath for 30 minutes.
+3. Attach a condenser to the flask and heat the mixture gently using a heating plate for 15-20 minutes.
+Monitor the temperature to avoid excessive boiling.

-4. Remove the flask from the heat and allow it to cool.
+4. Remove the flask from the heat and allow it to cool to room temperature.

-5. Add sodium bicarbonate solution to the mixture to neutralize the excess acetic anhydride.
+5. Slowly add cold sodium bicarbonate solution to the mixture to neutralize the excess acetic anhydride.
+(Caution: This step will produce CO2 gas.
+Add the sodium bicarbonate slowly to prevent excessive foaming.)

-6. Filter the mixture and wash the precipitate with water.
+6. Filter the mixture using vacuum filtration (if available) and wash the precipitate with cold water.

-• Acetylation: The reaction of salicylic acid with acetic anhydride in the presence of a strong acid forms aspirin.
+• Acetylation: The reaction of salicylic acid with acetic anhydride in the presence of a strong acid catalyst (sulfuric acid) forms aspirin through an esterification reaction.

-• Neutralization: Sodium bicarbonate is used to neutralize the excess acetic anhydride, which prevents further acetylation of aspirin.
+• Neutralization: Sodium bicarbonate is used to neutralize the excess acetic anhydride and the sulfuric acid catalyst, preventing further reactions and forming a more stable product.

-• Filtration: The precipitate containing aspirin is filtered from the reaction mixture.
+• Filtration: This separates the solid aspirin product from the liquid reaction mixture.

 Significance: